 Empathy is free

 One communication technique that’s helpful across every channel is empathy.
 Try your best in each conversation to understand where your teammates are coming from, even when things get confusing or heated.
-Read “Empathy Exercises That Build Better Teams”
+(Check out some empathy exercises that build better teams.)

 4 video communication techniques